 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 AG Nessel Reissues Consumer Alerts Following Severe Weather

-The first is her Advice for Homeowners Consumer Alert.
-Whatever the type of disaster, affected homeowners want to repair the damage right away to get back to a sense of normalcy.
+Nessel wants to remind people of her Advice for Homeowners Consumer Alert.
+Whatever the type of disaster, affected homeowners experience damage to their property, they want it repaired right away so they can get back to a sense of normalcy.
 Unfortunately, that rush to repair one's home often leads otherwise careful consumers to make decisions they would not normally make.

-To avoid falling victim to a scam, take the following steps:
+To avoid falling victim to a disaster-related scam, take the following steps:

 - Breathe!
 Take some time to absorb what has happened, and don't make any rash decisions before doing your homework.
 This is especially true if you are approached by anyone telling you they can fix your home right away – but only if you accept their "help" right now.
 Legitimate home repair contractors understand you need time to do your homework and check them out before you pay them anything or sign any contracts.

 - Talk to your homeowner's insurance agent or company.
 Carefully review your homeowner's insurance policy to determine what damage may be covered and the amount of your deductible.
 Then be sure to contact your homeowner's insurance agent or company, writing down questions you have and the answers that you are provided, along with a list of whom you talked to and when.
 Knowing what your insurance will cover will help you to determine how much you are able to spend on repairs, and prioritize repairs based on safety and need.